Why DSIM Is Different

 Scales to hundreds of switchesSimulate topologies with hundreds of active switches without performance degradation | Often impractical |

-“Conventional Tools” refers to typical fixed time-step simulation approaches used by most power electronics software.
+“Conventional Tools” refers to commercially available simulation approaches used by most power electronics software.
 Actual capabilities vary by vendor and product version.

 DSIM Simulation Speed

-Internal benchmarks comparing DSIM's event-driven solver to conventional fixed-step simulation methods on identical hardware.
+Internal benchmarks comparing DSIM's DSED solver to commercially available simulation methods on identical hardware.
 Actual performance varies based on topology complexity and system configuration.

 AUV internal benchmarks.
 Actual performance varies by topology and hardware configuration.
-These results compare DSIM against conventional fixed-step methods, not against any specific named product.
+These results compare DSIM against commercially available solvers, not against any specific named product.

 Want to See DSIM in Action?